OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

-All the privileged app endpoints a user can access with step-up authentication only or 2FA only should be explored first.
-An interception proxy can be used to capture network traffic for all the requests sent to an endpoint.
-Next, try to replay requests with a token or session information that hasn't yet been elevated via 2FA or step-up authentication.
+Use the app extensively (going through all UI flows) while using an interception proxy to capture the requests sent to remote endpoints.
+Next, replay requests to endpoints that require 2FA (e.g., performing a financial transactions) while using a token or session ID that hasn't yet been elevated via 2FA or step-up authentication.
 If an endpoint is still sending back requested data that should only be available after 2FA or step-up authentication, authentication checks haven't been properly implemented at that endpoint.

-To check for a complete bypass of authentication procedures, you should replay the recorded requests without providing any authentication information.
+##### Brute-Force Attacks

 Given that many OTPs are just numeric values, an attacker can bypass the second factor by brute-forcing the values within the range at the lifespan of the OTP if the accounts aren't locked after N unsuccessful attempts at this stage.
 The probability of finding a match for 6-digit values with a 30-second time step within 72 hours is more than 90%.

+Attempt a brute-force attack on the OTP verification endpoint using BURP Intruder or a similar tool (see also [Testing Excessive Login Attempts](#user-content-testing-excessive-login-attempts)).

 #### References